-For my very first shot from on the very first hole I played a pitching wedge from about 135 yards or so with a slight breeze at my back and I ended up about 12 yards over the green.
+For my very first shot from on the very first hole I played a pitching wedge from about 135 yards or so with a slight breeze at my back and I bounced off the back of the green ended up about 12 yards over.

 Couldn’t say for sure why the ball flew so far.
 It was only one shot, and the first one, at that.
 Onward.

 I’m in the middle of the fairway after I cut the corner on a short par 5 and I’m about 150 yards or so from the center of the green which is hidden around a dog leg…Got a little helping wind, so I pull a 9-iron and flush it…right over the green and into the junk.

 Ok, I’m slightly annoyed and bewildered.
 I just got punished for two very well-struck shots.